humberto-ortiz/semester-biology/syllabus.md

 ### Assignment policy

-Assignments are due Monday night by 11:59 pm Eastern Time.
-Assignments should be submitted via Canvas.
+Assignments are due Monday night by 11:55 pm Eastern Time.
+Assignments should be submitted via Moodle.

 ### Course Technology